By Mark F. DeSantis, Chief Executive Officer, RoadBotics

 AI technology is all around us, including along the road, and as advances and the familiarity with autonomous vehicles grows, any number of opportunities to improve our roadways will emerge.
 We need only look at roadways as Caesar Augustus did, as one of our most precious assets, worthy of our greatest efforts.

-Want to learn more about Roadway Data from Mark?
+Want to learn more about the influences of the old such as the romans on the new mobility solutions?
 He will be speaking at the Urban Mobility Summit, 16-17 October in Paris.
 Get your pass today!

 Like what you read?
 Sign up for the Urban Mobility Weekly newsletter to get more articles like this.